Arcadia-Science/noveltree/README.md

 Once the first round of MCL clustering has completed, `NovelTree` summarizes orthogroups based on a number of metrics, choosing a best-performing inflation parameter for the analysis of the full dataset.
 This includes a functional protein annotation score calculated with [`COGEQC`](https://almeidasilvaf.github.io/cogeqc/index.html), which quantifies the ratio of InterPro domain "Homogeneity" of domains within orthogroups to "Dispersal" of domains among orthogroups.
 This statistic is also calculated for OMA orthology database IDs.

-With orthogroups/gene families inferred, `NovelTree` will summarize each orthogroup on the basis of their taxonomic and copy number distribution, quantifying the number of species/clades included in each, as well as the mean per-species copy number.
+With orthogroups/gene families inferred, `NovelTree` will summarize each gene family on the basis of their taxonomic and copy number distribution, quantifying the number of species/clades included in each, as well as the mean per-species copy number.
 These summaries facilitate 'filtering' for sufficiently conserved/computationally tractable gene families for downstream phylogenetic analysis.
 In other words, it may be best, depending on use-case, to avoid excessively small (e.g. < 4 species) or large gene families (e.g. > 50 species and mean copy # of 20 - this upper limit will depend on available computational resources) for the purpose of this workflow.
 We filter to produce two subsets: a conservative set for species tree inference (e.g. >= 4 species, mean copy \# <= 5), and one for which only gene family trees will be inferred (e.g. >= 4 species, mean copy \# <= 10).

 For both subsets, `NovelTree` subsequently infers cleaned multiple sequences alignments (using [`WITCH`](https://github.com/c5shen/WITCH)) and gene-family trees using [`FastTree2`](http://www.microbesonline.org/fasttree/).